DreymaR/BigBagKbdTrixPKL/README.md

 [Θώθ][ThothW] – What Is This?
 -----------------------------
 * This is a program that implements my [**Big Bag Of Tricks**][orgBBT] for Windows!
-* That is, my many layout mods and tweaks and bells and whistles.
+    - That is, my many layout mods and tweaks and bells and whistles.
 * It's mostly centered around the brilliant Colemak keyboard layout,…
 * … with or without my own `[eD]` AltGr layers and dead keys,…
 * … **ergonomic mods** both for **Colemak**, the **Tarmak** learning layouts and **other layouts**,…
 * … and the incredibly useful [**Extend**][BBText] layers which work with any layout.
-* Info about DreymaR's Big Bag of Keyboard Trickery is mainly found on the BigBag site at [dreymar.colemak.org][orgBBT].
+* **DreymaR's Big Bag of Keyboard Trickery** at [dreymar.colemak.org][orgBBT] is my main info site.
     - On those pages, you can choose the Windows (flag icon) platform to see more about EPKL/Windows.
     - <del>In the [old Forum BigBag][CmkBBT] there's a specific [topic for EPKL/Windows][CmkPKL] too.
 It's old though.</del>
 <br>